 The store was meant to be high-class and unlike other Pantry Foods.
 Out of the norm, the new store featured deli, and bakery, service departments which any former Pantry Food customer knows were not a common feature.
-In addition to a larger than normal product selection, the concept store also included a wine department, and a “fresh meal station” which seems like it was an early version of the “Cooking Connection” found in current stores.
-In addition to grocery upgrades the HEB also had an in-store coffee bar, and drive-through fried chicken restaurant, The Roost both operated by HEB.
-The store also originally featured a maze like setup, not dissimilar from Central Market.
-It’s likely this store drew at least some influence from HEB’s higher tier locations, and based on the fact they openly referred to this as a “concept store” it seems it was somewhat a trial run for Central Market in Houston.
-The Barker Cypress HEB was reconfigured into a standard sized location late 2002.
+In addition to a larger than normal product selection, the concept store also included a wine department and a “fresh meal station” which seems like it was an early version of the “Cooking Connection” found in current stores.
+In addition to grocery upgrades, the HEB also had an in-store coffee bar, and drive-through fried chicken restaurant, The Roost both operated by HEB.
+The store also originally featured a maze-like setup, not dissimilar from Central Market.
+It’s likely this store drew at least some influence from HEB’s higher tier locations and based on the fact they openly referred to this as a “concept store” it seems it was somewhat a trial run for Central Market in Houston.
+The Barker Cypress HEB was reconfigured into a standard-sized location in late 2002.
 Dropping the Pantry Foods banner, and replacing The Roost fast food concept with a pharmacy, including repurposing their original drive-thru.

 While the timing of this store’s conversion could have been coincidental, it’s likely that Central Market’s Houston grand opening had an effect on the upgrade to a regular HEB.
-With the realization that a full scale Central Market could be made to work in Houston, the store really served no further purpose.
-Many of the aspects implemented in this store were likely meant to appeal to higher end clientele which was really beginning to thin out in the area during the 2000s.
-The Roost, seems to have been mostly unsuccessful although HEB has not given up on including their own Drive-Thru restaurants to stores, with their Texas BBQ concept being the current incarnation.
+With the realization that a full-scale Central Market could be made to work in Houston, the store really served no further purpose.
+Many of the aspects implemented in this store were likely meant to appeal to higher-end clientele which was really beginning to thin out in the area during the 2000s.
+The Roost seems to have been mostly unsuccessful although HEB has not given up on including their own Drive-Thru restaurants in stores, with their Texas BBQ concept being the current incarnation.
 When opening Central Market the drive-thru concept would again be utilized for restaurant pickup.

 What seems to have been the real downfall for this former Pantry Foods was poor timing more than anything else.
-The upgrade to a full line store was a good move.
-It allowed the location to carry more mainline, and therefore cheaper selections according to advertising.
-Going into Barker Cypress with a store contrary to your concept’s core mission of rock bottom prices, at the same time other grocers in the area focused on price was a fatal flaw.
+The upgrade to a full-line store was a good move.
+According to advertising, it allowed the location to carry more mainline and, therefore, cheaper selections.
+Going into Barker Cypress with a store contrary to your concept’s core mission of rock bottom prices, at the same time, other grocers in the area focused on price was a fatal flaw.
 Possibly opening this store even 10 years prior would have been a smarter move.
-The Pantry Foods brand was not yet baked into customers brand as bargain basement.
-A single high end store could provide a good test bed for the mainline expansion which eventually came.
+The Pantry Foods brand was not yet baked into customers’ brains as a bargain basement experience.
+A single high-end store could provide a good testbed for the mainline expansion which eventually came.